June 24, 2026

 How do I find a Sacramento therapist accepting new patients?

 Finding a Sacramento therapist accepting new patients in 2026 looks different than it did five years ago.
 The capital metro has grown past 2.4 million residents across Sacramento, Yolo, Placer, and El Dorado counties, and behavioral health demand has grown right alongside it.
-State workers on CalPERS plans, families in Folsom and Roseville, students at UC Davis and Sacramento State, and the long-time neighborhoods inside the city itself are all competing for the same outpatient appointment slots, and most established in-network practices in the region are quoting waits running months out.
+State workers on CalPERS plans, families in Folsom and Roseville, students at UC Davis and Sacramento State, and the long-time neighborhoods inside the city itself are all competing for the same outpatient appointment slots, and the region's established in-network practices routinely quote first openings a full season away.

-Hospital-system intakes.
-UC Davis Health, Kaiser Permanente Sacramento, Sutter Health, Dignity Health (Mercy), and Adventist Health Lodi Memorial all run outpatient behavioral health.
-Hospital intakes give you a structured assessment, formal triage to therapy or psychiatry, and easier in-house referral if your needs are more complex.
-Waitlists for new patient intakes typically run 10-20 weeks at academic and hospital clinics.
+- Hospital-system intakes.
+UC Davis Health, Kaiser Permanente Sacramento, Sutter Health, Dignity Health (Mercy), and Adventist Health each operate outpatient behavioral health programs.
+The draw is structure: a real assessment up front, triage into therapy or psychiatry, and easy in-house handoff if your situation turns out to be complex.
+The cost is the queue - figure 10-20 weeks at academic and hospital clinics.

-Solo private-pay.
-Midtown, East Sacramento, and the inner suburbs have a meaningful solo private-pay therapist pool.
-Session rates typically run $180-300, and waits can be shorter (2-8 weeks) because the cash-pay pool is smaller.
-If you have out-of-network benefits, you can often get partial reimbursement using a superbill - our walkthrough on what a superbill is and how to submit one covers the mechanics.
+- Solo private-pay.
+Midtown, East Sacramento, and the inner suburbs hold a real bench of solo cash-pay therapists at $180-300 a session, often bookable within 2-8 weeks because the cash market is smaller.
+If your plan includes out-of-network benefits, you can claw back part of the cost - see what a superbill is and how to submit one for the mechanics.

 What Makes Behavioral Health in Sacramento Different